adipinto/security-advisories/embedded/sitecom/20130819_n300-n600-multi-vuln/README.md

 This URL can be also accessed on the WAN side, allowing Internet-based attackers to enable the Telnet server.
 After activation, the service remains open until the next reboot.
 Additionally, due to the hard-coded credentials shown in the next paragraphs, attackers can easily login to the Telnet daemon.

-c) Hard-coded credentials
+### Hard-coded credentials

-A user can login to the Telnet service (with root privileges) using the hard-coded credential "admin:1234".
+A user can login to the Telnet service (with root privileges) using the hard-coded credential **admin:1234**.
 This administrative account is hard-coded and cannot be changed by a normal user.

 ## REMEDIATION
 Sitecom has promptly released updated firmware versions to address the Telnet issue.
 Patched software images are now distributed to end-users through the automatic firmware upgrade feature.
 The security patches have been included inside the following firmware versions: